Ryan Gosling: Personal life

+Despite his Mormon upbringing, Gosling now describes himself as "religious but nondenominational."

 Gosling previously resided in New York City.
 He co-owns Tagine, a Moroccan restaurant in Beverly Hills, California.
 He bought the restaurant on an impulse; he said he spent "all [his] money" on it, spent a year doing the renovation work himself, and now oversees the restaurant's menus.

-Gosling dated his Murder by Numbers co-star Sandra Bullock from 2002 to 2003.
-He then had a relationship with his The Notebook co-star Rachel McAdams from 2005 to 2008;

-Gosling has been in a relationship with his The Place Beyond the Pines co-star Eva Mendes since September 2011.
+Gosling had a relationship with his The Notebook co-star Rachel McAdams from 2005 to 2008.
+He has been in a relationship with his The Place Beyond the Pines co-star Eva Mendes since September 2011.
 They have two daughters, born in 2014 and 2016.

-When asked in a 2022 interview if she and Gosling had married, Mendes said that "I like to keep it all mysterious".
+When asked in a 2022 interview if she and Gosling had married, Mendes said, "I like to keep it all mysterious".

 Charity work

 Gosling supports various social causes.
-He has worked with PETA to encourage KFC and McDonald's to use improved methods of chicken slaughter, and on a campaign encouraging dairy farmers to stop de-horning cows.
+He has worked with PETA to encourage KFC and McDonald's to use improved methods of chicken slaughter, and on a campaign encouraging dairy farmers to stop dehorning cows.

 In 2005, Gosling volunteered in Biloxi, Mississippi, in the clean-up effort following Hurricane Katrina.
 He is a supporter of Invisible Children, Inc., a group that raises awareness about the Lord's Resistance Army (LRA) in Central Africa.
 In 2005, he traveled to Darfur refugee camps in Chad.
 He was a speaker at Campus Progress' National Conference in 2008, where he discussed Darfur.
 As part of his work with the Enough Project, he visited Uganda in 2007 and eastern Congo in 2010.

-Accolades
+Awards and nominations

-Among his many accolades, Gosling has received three Academy Award nominations, two British Academy Film Award nominations, one Golden Globe Award from six nominations, and six Screen Actors Guild Award nominations.
+Among his many accolades, Gosling has received three Academy Award nominations, two British Academy Film Award nominations, one Golden Globe Award from six nominations, and six Actor Award nominations.

-In 2006, his role as a troubled history teacher in the drama film Half Nelson gained him nominations for an Academy Award and Screen Actors Guild Award for Best Actor.
-He received nominations for an Academy Award, British Academy Film Award, Golden Globe Award and Screen Actors Guild Award for La La Land (2016) and Barbie (2023) in the Best Actor and Best Supporting Actor categories respectively, winning a Golden Globe Award for the former.
+In 2006, his role as a troubled history teacher in the drama film Half Nelson gained him nominations for an Academy Award and an Actor Award for Best Actor.
+He received nominations for an Academy Award, BAFTA Award, Golden Globe Award and Actor Award for La La Land (2016) and Barbie (2023) in the Best Actor and Best Supporting Actor categories respectively, winning a Golden Globe Award for the former.
 His performances in Lars and the Real Girl (2007), Blue Valentine (2010), The Ides of March, and Crazy, Stupid, Love (both 2011); also earned him Golden Globe nominations.